Introduction & Market Context

 Despite the potential, implementation in the UK faces distinct hurdles that businesses need to manage proactively.

-• Currency Volatility: US-based platforms often bill in USD.
-A weakening pound can significantly increase costs.
-UK businesses should negotiate GBP pricing where possible.
+- Currency risk: US platforms often bill in USD.
+A weakening pound quietly increases your MarTech costs.
+Negotiate GBP pricing where possible, especially on multi-year contracts.

 Reclaim.ai